 Species Habitat Assessments and Ranching Partnerships (SHARP)

-The Species Habitat Assessments and Ranching Partnerships (SHARP) project is a voluntary collaborative project designed to aid in improving the quality and quantity of wildlife habitat available upon the landscape.
-The objective is to make wildlife conservation straightforward and cost-effective for producers through education and cost-sharing agreements for habitat enhancements.
-A Habitat Conservation Strategy (HCS) is a baseline assessment and voluntary plan that identifies Beneficial Management Practices and habitat improvement recommendations to encourage sustainable ranching operations.
-We develop these strategies after first completing in-depth range and riparian health assessments, along with baseline wildlife surveys.
-We evaluate range and riparian health and look for areas that need improvement, and balance these with the needs of targeted species (e.g., sharp-tailed grouse, ruffed grouse or species groups like amphibians and waterfowl) and balance the plan with the long-term objectives of the ranching operation.
-Mutually agreed solutions are adopted and integrated into these strategies with priorities listed along with a monitoring plan to assess progress.
-The first ranches participating in the project are located in the North Saskatchewan Watershed, with hopes to expand into portions of the Athabasca and Peace Regions in future years.
-In 2018/19, we secured funding for the SHARP project until spring 2022 and signed Letters of Intent to work with three landowners on properties, totaling ~16,000 acres.
-Long-term relationships built on mutual respect and trust between conservation groups and landowners are the key to effective on-the-ground conservation efforts.
+The Species Habitat Assessments and Ranching Partnerships (SHARP) project is a voluntary collaborative project designed to aid in improving the quality and quantity of wildlife habitat available on the landscape.
+ACA’s objective here is to make wildlife conservation straightforward and cost-effective for producers through education and cost-sharing agreements for habitat enhancements.
+We develop habitat strategies after first completing in-depth range and riparian health assessments.
+Through these assessments, we evaluate range and riparian health, and look for areas that could be improved.
+We balance these with the needs of target species and the long-term objectives of the landholder and come up with mutually agreed-upon solutions that benefit both wildlife and the producer’s operations.
+As enhancements are made, we develop a monitoring plan to assess their progress and effectiveness.
+Our first two ranches (total 15,700 acres) were located in the North Saskatchewan Watershed and we look forward to expanding there and into the Peace River Watershed in 2020.
+Long-term relationships built on mutual respect and trust between conservation groups and landowners are the key to effective on-theground conservation efforts being undertaken through initiatives like the SHARP project.

-Alberta Environment and Parks, Canadian Agricultural Partnerships, Landholders
+Alberta Environment and Parks, ALUS Canada, Canadian Agricultural Partnerships, Canadian Cattlemen’s Association, Ducks Unlimited Canada, Landholders

 We are working hard to upload all past summaries.
 If there is a report you would like to see that isn't presently here, please email email@example.com